tarantool/cartridge-cli/README.rst

    :align: center
    :scale: 100%

-You can find more details in the `documentation <cartridge-cli-usage>`_ or start with our
-`getting started guide <https://www.tarantool.io/en/doc/latest/getting_started/getting_started_cartridge/>`_.
+You can find more details in this documentation -- or start with the `getting started guide <https://www.tarantool.io/en/doc/latest/getting_started/getting_started_cartridge/>`_.

 .. _cartridge-cli-usage: